bento143asf/nixos-dotfiles/README.md

 * **Topbar**
 * **Launcher**

-Topbar is still under development and should be considered **experimental**.
+The Topbar is still under development and should be considered **unfinished and experimental**.

 ---